Skip to main content

 Not co-operating borrowers

 • Immediate legal action: Legal action may be taken immediately.
 Where legal proceedings have begun, you will be responsible for legal costs.
-If legal action is necessary, it is important to be aware that regardless of how the property is repossessed and disposed of, you will remain liable for any outstanding debt, including any accrued interest, charges, legal, selling and other related costs.
+If legal action is necessary, you will remain liable for any outstanding debt regardless of how the property is repossessed and sold.
+The outstanding debt will include any accrued interest and charges, plus legal selling and any other related costs.

-• Personal insolvency impact: This may affect your eligibility for a Personal Insolvency Arrangement in accordance with the Personal Insolvency Act 2012.
+• Personal insolvency impact: This may affect your eligibility for a Personal Insolvency Arrangement, aimed at people who cannot make repayments.
+Find out more at www.isi.gov.ie.

 You can be classified as not co-operating under the Central Bank of Ireland's Code of Conduct on Mortgage Arrears (CCMA) if any of the following apply to your particular case:

-1. You fail to make a full and honest disclosure of information to the Bank that would have a significant impact on your financial situation.
+• You do not make a full and honest disclosure of all relevant information that would have a significant impact on your financial situation OR

-See the Central Bank of Irelands Code of Conduct on Mortgage Arrears for more information.
+For more information, see the Central Bank of Irelands Code of Conduct on Mortgage Arrears (CCMA).

 Back to top